On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: An improved Characteristic Set algorithm

-In Algorithm {\bf BCS}, {\bf Triset} is the algorithm that solves the current polynomial system and generates some new polynomial systems, and it is the major part of {\bf BCS}.
-Here we interpret several main processes of {\bf Triset}. \begin{itemize} \item At Step 3, we are trying to find linear polynomials in the current system.
-If there is a linear polynomial $x_c+L$, we use $L$ to substitute $x_c$ in other polynomials, and add this $x_c+L$ into the monic triangular set $\A$.
+In {\bf BCS}, {\bf Triset} is the sub-algorithm that solves the current polynomial system and generates some new polynomial systems, and it is the major part of {\bf BCS}.
+Here we explain several main processes of {\bf Triset}. \begin{itemize} \item At Step 3-13, we are trying to find linear polynomials and monic polynomials in the current system.
+If there is a linear polynomial $x_c+L$, we use $L$ to substitute $x_c$ in other polynomials, and move this $x_c+L$ into the monic triangular set $\A$.
+For the monic polynomials, we execute \addreduce to eliminate the leading variables of those polynomials which have the same classes by addition.